Dschuli/yamlBash/README.md

     Help for yamlBash.sh:
-      Function: Replace value for a (nersted) key identified by the key parameter in a yaml file while keeping structure and comments.
+      Function: Replace value for a (nested) key identified by the "key" parameter in a yaml file while keeping structure and comments.
 Currently a nesting level of 3 (and only 3) is supported.

       (Required) Parameters are: